jannat0718/Housing-Price-Prediction-/README.md

 # Housing-Price-Prediction-

-ML Prediction project based on Linear Regression
+Using Linear Regression Model ,built a prediction model and evaluate the model to Predict a house price.